Skip Ribbon Commands

 Sign In Skip to Content

-• VE2 – VET certificates with training schemes approved by the Victorian Registration and Qualifications Authority (VRQA) for delivery as School-based Apprenticeships and Traineeships (SBATs).
-Both VE1 and VE2 coded certificate types provide credit towards the VCE and VPC in the form of VCE VET units.
+• VE2 – VET courses with training plans approved and registered with the VRQA for delivery as SBATs.
+Both VE1 and VE2 coded course types provide credit towards the VCE in the form of VCE VET units.

-• VE3 – all other VET certificates are contained within this certificate type.
-These certificates offer block credit recognition towards the VCE and VPC.
+• VE3 – all other VET courses are contained within this certificate type.
+These courses offer block credit recognition towards the VCE.

-Home schools must make sure students are enrolled in the correct certificate type and receive accurate advice about eligibility for satisfactorily completing both the qualification and the VCE and VPC.
-The onus for reporting completion of VET certificates lies with the Registered Training Organisation (RTO).
+Home schools must ensure that students are enrolled in the correct certificate type and receive accurate advice about eligibility for satisfactorily completing both the VET course and the VCE.
+The onus for reporting completion of VET courses lies with the registered training organisation (RTO).

-Some VCAA approved programs are available as both a VCE VET (certificate type VE1) and an SBAT (certificate type VE2) qualification.
-All other VET qualifications are classified on VASS as certificate type VE3.
+Some VCAA-approved courses are available as both a VCE VET (certificate type VE1) and an SBAT (certificate type VE2) qualification.

-If the VET qualification is not available on VASS, schools should contact Student Records and Results for further advice, or complete and add to VASS the Application for VET qualifications or General Education courses form (available as a VASS download) accompanied by any information requested in the form.
+If the VET course is not available on VASS, schools should contact the Student Records and Results unit for advice, or complete and add to VASS the Application for VET qualifications or General Education courses form (available as a VASS download) accompanied by information requested in the form.

 This table provides details on each certificate type and the recognition available for each type of program.